RaresTudur/Proiect-POO/README.md

 ## ⚔️ How will this character fight?

-To be able to save the king, you'll need certain items to help you defeat enemies that will stand in your way.
-So you'll have the entrance to the dungeon a sword, or a staff, but it will not be enough to be able to save the king.
-So you will be able to purchase armor and swords more powerful and suitable to be able to carry out the mission from Vulgrim, a former commander of the royal army.
+To be able to save the king, you'll need certain items to help you defeat the enemies that will stand in your way.
+As you enter the dungeon, you'll have a choice between a sword or a staff, but these alone will not be enough to rescue the king.

+To increase your chances of success, you will be able to purchase more powerful and suitable armor and swords from Vulgrim, a former commander of the royal army.
+He will provide you with the necessary equipment to carry out your mission and face the daunting challenges ahead.

+Prepare yourself, gather the right gear, and embark on this perilous journey to save the king and restore peace to the realm.
-## Tema:
+## 💡Game Features
-📚 Tema aleasa pentru proiect a fost un joc text rpg, cu urmatoarele clase:

-- String, o clasa custom care implemeteaza functionalitati similar cu clasa string din libraria standard C++.
-- Player, clasa principala a jocului unde se afla toate caracteristicile personajului principal, precum nume, viata, nivelul de viteza, protectie, atac, etc
-- Clasele : Warrior, Mage, Rogue, Cleric si Orc care reprezinta principalele clase in care personajul poate sa fie
-- Mob, clasa inamicilor, unde vor fi continute toate caracteristicile inamicilor, precum viata si atac
-- Weapon, o clasa in care se vor afla toate caracteristicile tuturor armelor din joc
-- Ability, o clasa unde se afla toate detaliile fiecarei abilitati din joc
-- Menu, clasa care gestioneaza creearea personajului principal

-## 💡 Functionalitatile jocului:

-- Afisarea pe ecran a unui menu interactiv
-- Creearea propriului personaj, cu alegerea fiecarui detaliu al sau
-- Posibilitatea de a lupta contra unui inamic
+This RPG incorporates the following exciting features:

+- **Shop System**: Explore a shop where players can purchase armor and swords to increase their stats.
+However, these items are class-restricted.
+For instance, armor designed for a warrior cannot be bought by a mage.

+- **Multi-Level Dungeon**: Experience a multi-level dungeon with three types of monsters: zombies, skeletons, and wraiths.
+Prepare for the ultimate challenge as you face the final boss, Exilof , a fearsome mutation of a demon and a wraith.

+- **Character Customization**: Enjoy the freedom to create your own character with fully customizable stats.
+Define your character's life, defense, attack, and choose their skills, weapons, and armor.

+- **Inventory System**: Manage your inventory to carry different armors and swords for special situations.
+Stay prepared for various encounters by equipping the most suitable gear.

+- **Item Value System**: Keep an eye on the value of the items you own.
+Vulgrim, the vendor, aims for maximum profit, so the items bought from him lose a significant portion of their original value.

 ## 𐀪 Creator:
 - Tudur Rares, Grupa 142